 Q: My child is getting ready to gradate from high school and I am interested in your Adult Vocational program, how do I sign up?
 Three months before your child graduates from high school, call OCA at 407-808-7837 and schedule a tour with OCA's Program Director, Jordan Palmer.
 After the tour, if you would like to sign your graduating senior up for our program, Jordan will do an intake with you.

 After the intake she will need to contact your child' school or therapist.
 Your child's application will be reviewed by our Director of Clinical Services, Margaret Newman and it will be determined if we can meet the needs of your child as well as establishing your child's matrix and fee rate.

 Q: How is OCA equipped to deal with the unique challenges inherent in the special needs population?
 We provide age-appropriate activities with a 1:5 ratio at all events.
 Children and adults who participate in OCA events are paired with typical peers who model appropriate social, emotional and behavior skills.

-Programs offered through OCA work on a variety of multi-disciplinary approaches: Physical, Occupational, and Speech therapy as well as social skills.
+Programs offered through OCA work on a multi-disciplinary approaches: Physical, Occupational, and Speech therapy as well as social skills.
 OCA has a Certified Behavior Analyst, Margaret Newman on staff as well as experienced staff members running programs.